Bhurshut

-Bhurshut (ভুরশুট) or Bhurishreshtha (ভূরিশ্রেষ্ঠ) was a medieval Hindu kingdom spread across what is now Howrah and Hooghly districts in the Indian state of West Bengal.
+Bhurshut (ভুরশুট) or Bhurishreshtha (ভূরিশ্রেষ্ঠ) was a medieval Bengali Hindu kingdom spread across what is now Howrah and Hooghly districts in the Indian state of West Bengal.

 History

 Bhurshut kingdom grew up in the southern parts of Rarh region.
 It had a high concentration of Bhurisresthis, a community of traders and as such came to be called Bhurshut.
 However, it was possibly the main centre of Rarhi Brahmins.
 It could have been ruled by a Sur king during the period when the Pala Empire was a rising force.
 Different feudatory kings may have ruled over the kingdom.
 At a later time there is mention in folklore of a Dhibar dynasty, possibly in the 14th–15th century.
 Subsequently, the area came to be ruled by a Brahmin family.